-At ADS Recognized Events refer to Appendix GR-B ADS Measurement Program.
+- 930.1 For Driving Ponies maximum height and measuring at ADS Recognized Events, refer to Appendix GR-8 ADS Measurement Program. - 930.4 At ADS-recognized events, the Organizer may have one class for all ponies, or divide pony classes in up to 3 sub-classes based on size as follows:

-930.4 At ADS-recognized events, the Organizer may have one class for all ponies, or divide pony classes in up to 3 sub-classes based on size as follows:
+LARGE PONY SMALL PONY VERY SMALL EQUINE 120-148 cm. with or without shoes or 149 cm. with shoes 99 cm less than 120 cm. with or without shoes Under 99 cm.1

-LARGE PONY SMALL PONY VERY SMALL EQUINE 120-148 cm. with or without shoes or 149 cm. with shoes 99 cm less than 120 cm. with or without shoes Under 99 cm.
-1 1) At ADS-recognized events, VSEs and ponies 99 cm. and above may compete in all divisions at speeds not greater than published in Art.
+1) At ADS-recognized events, VSEs and ponies 99 cm. and above may compete in all divisions at speeds not greater than published in Art.
 CD-960.2.9 and Appendix CD-E.